microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_windows/_index.md

 While the use of custom configurations in Automanage Machine Configuration feature is based on PowerShell Desired State Configuration (DSC), there are [Changes to behavior in PowerShell DSC for Machine Configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/machine-configuration-custom?view=dsc-2.0) to be aware of, the most significant being the use of PowerShell 7.

-By the end of this scenario, you will have both Linux and Windows Azure Arc-enabled servers with Automanage Machine Configuration custom configurations assigned.
+By the end of this scenario, you will have Windows Azure Arc-enabled servers with a custom Automanage Machine Configuration assigned.

 This scenario starts at the point where you already deployed **[Jumpstart ArcBox for IT Pros](https://azurearcjumpstart.io/azure_jumpstart_arcbox/itpro/)** and have 5 Azure Arc-enabled servers in the resource group is deployed to visible as resources in Azure.